stolostron/cm-cli/docs/help/cm_hibernate_clusterclaim.md

 ### Options

 ```
       --cph string               The clusterpoolhost to use
   -h, --help                     help for clusterclaim
+      --hibernate-schedule-off   Set the hibernation schedule to off
+      --hibernate-schedule-on    Set the hibernation schedule to on
       --output-file string       The generated resources will be copied in the specified file
-      --skip-schedule        Set the hibernation schedule to skip
+      --skip-schedule            Set the hibernation schedule to skip (deprecated)
 ```

 ### Options inherited from parent commands